tkaitchuck/aHash/README.md

 |1024 byte string| 337.01 ns | 1453.1 ns | 205.60 ns | **52.586 ns** | 128.97 ns |

 * Fallback refers to the algorithm aHash would use if AES instruction are unavailable.
+For reference a hash that does nothing (not even reads the input data takes) **0.844 ns**.
+So that represents the fastest possible time.

 As you can see above aHash provides the similar (~5x) speedup over SipHash that FxHash provides.